 55C Nguyen Thi Minh Khai Street, Ben Thanh Ward, District 1

-One of the important attraction of Tao Dan Park is the Hung Kings Temple.
+One of the important attractions of Tao Dan Park is the Hung Kings Temple.
 It was built in 1992 and renovated in 2010.
 Here is the place for Vietnamese to memorize the Hung Kings, the founders of the country.

-Intersection of Le Duan and Pasteur Street, Ben Nghe Ward, District 1
+The intersection of Le Duan and Pasteur Street, Ben Nghe Ward, District 1

 This park is between two famous attractions in Ho Chi Minh City that are the Independence Palace and the Notre Dame Cathedral.
 It just takes you less than one minute to walk from 30/4 Park to those places.
-It is also a perfect place for photoshoots, dating, or holding events like Book Festival for Children and Food Festivals.
+It is also a perfect place for photoshoots, dating, or holding events like Book Festivals for Children and Food Festivals.

 In the block of Vo Thi Sau, Dien Bien Phu, Hai Ba Trung and Phan Liem Street (Dakao Ward, District 1)

 Le Van Tam is not as big as other parks in Ho Chi Minh City, but it is chosen to be the place to hold many big events such as International Food Festival and Ho Chi Minh City Book Festival.
-The Book Festival is organized every two years and one of the biggest book festivals in Ho Chi Minh City.
+The Book Festival is organized every two years and is one of the biggest book festivals in Ho Chi Minh City.

 In the block of Hoang Van Thu, Tran Quoc Hoan, and Phan Dinh Giot Street (Ward 2, Tan Binh District)